Khalid Masood: What we know about the London attacker

 • Police named the attacker as 52-year-old Khalid Masood -- known by a number of aliases.

-• Masood, who was born in Kent, was most recently living in the West Midlands, according to police.
+• Masood, who was born in Kent as Adrian Russell Ajao, was most recently living in the West Midlands, according to police.

-• He has never been convicted for any terrorism offences, according to police.
+• He has never been convicted for any terrorism offenses, according to police.

 • Known to police, Masood had a range of previous convictions for assaults, including grievous bodily harm, possession of offensive weapons and public order offenses.